- Define merger as a business strategy

 Reasons for Mergers and Acquisitions

 There are many good reasons for growing your business through an acquisition or merger.
-These include:
+These include the following.

 - Obtaining quality staff or additional skills, knowledge of your industry or sector, and other business intelligence.
 For instance, a business with good management and process systems will be useful to a buyer who wants to improve their own.
 Ideally, the business you choose should have systems that complement your own and that will adapt to running a larger business.